MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 > [!NOTE]
 > Follow either the manual configuration steps or the metadata endpoint steps, but not both.
 > Using the metadata endpoint is recommended because it simplifies the process.

-### Configure SharePoint to trust Microsoft Entra OIDC by using metadata endpoint
+### Configure SharePoint to trust Microsoft Entra ID by using metadata endpoint

 SharePoint Server Subscription Edition now supports using the OIDC metadata discovery capability when creating the Trusted Identity Token Issuer.